 NICE recommends use of Manchester developed remote digital heart failure system to reduce hospital admissions

-Innovative research in Manchester illustrates the potential to dramatically reduce hospitalisations by 58 per cent, improve patient care and save lives.
+Innovative research in Manchester illustrates the potential to dramatically reduce hospitalisations by 58 per cent and improve patient care.

-The National Institute for Health and Care Excellence (NICE) guidelines will be released today (Thursday 24 October) recommending the use of a remote heart monitoring pathway in people with cardiac implantable electronic devices (such as pacemakers) who have heart failure.
+The National Institute for Health and Care Excellence (NICE) have released guidelines (Thursday 24 October) recommending the use of a remote heart monitoring pathway in people with cardiac implantable electronic devices (such as pacemakers) who have heart failure.

-Researchers at Manchester University NHS Foundation Trust (MFT) developed the pathway ‘TriageHF Plus’, in collaboration with Medtronic (medical technology company) and have proven how it can dramatically reduce the number of hospitalisations due to heart failure.
+Researchers at Manchester University NHS Foundation Trust (MFT) developed the pathway ‘TriageHF’, in collaboration with Medtronic (medical technology company) and have proven how it can dramatically reduce the number of hospitalisations due to heart failure.

 Many heart failure patients are fitted with a pacemaker or implantable cardioverter defibrillator (ICD) to help their heart to beat regularly and more effectively.
 These devices are continuously collecting health data about the person’s condition such as heart rate, heart rhythm, physical activity, and fluid build-up in the lungs, all of which can be used to assess the risk of being hospitalised.